tatoalo/torrentManager/README.md

 ### Configuration

-The configuration file allows the authentication mechanism towards the qBittorrent instance, download/upload limits, interested categories and their respective save paths.
+The configuration file allows the authentication mechanism towards the qBittorrent instance, download/upload limits, interested categories and their respective save paths (**NOT** all paths are mandatory).

 ```toml
 [qbt]